Coachella creator campaigns

 Dove

-Dove tied deodorant to Indio and the physical reality of the weekend: heat, movement, crowds, travel, and the difference between looking good in content and feeling functional on-site.
+Dove worked because the category matched the body reality of the weekend: heat, movement, crowds, shuttles, parties, and the gap between looking good and feeling functional.

 Campaign US reported Dove became the official deodorant sponsor of Coachella’s host city, Indio.